Nov 24 2024 Feedback.

 13.1.9.1 Sorting the compounds in your HITLIST

-Compounds can be sorted according to their SCORE etc. See the tables section of this manual for more information about manipulating tables.
+Compounds can be sorted according to their SCORE and other properties in the hitlist.
+To sort the table single click on the column header - see the tables section of this manual for more information about manipulating tables.

 13.1.9.2 How to Plot Histograms and Scatterplots of VLS Data